16 July 2010 08:04 [Source: ICIS news]

 Titan would make a perfect fit for Honam given the Malaysian company's strong standing in the region's polyolefins market, they added.

-In terms of valuation, an industry analyst said that Honam could have gotten a better price for the deal if it had waited later this year to make the move, citing a possible "severe petrochemicals downcycle".
+In terms of valuation of the acquisition, an industry analyst said that Honam could have gotten a better price for the deal if it had waited later this year to make the move, citing a possible "severe petrochemicals downcycle".

 “I am neutral on this [acquisition] deal because Titan, like Honam, has to buy in its naphtha feedstock so the integration is not good," the industry analyst said.

-Titan reported on Friday that its net profit in the second quarter 62% year on year to Malaysian ringgit (M$) 68.5m ($21.3m) due to poor margins even when sales jumped 23% to M$1.69bn.
+Titan reported on Friday that its second-quarter net profit declined 62% year on year to Malaysian ringgit (M$) 68.5m ($21.3m) due to poor margins even when sales jumped 23% to M$1.69bn.

 With additional reporting by Peh Soo Hwee, Chow Bee Lin, John Richardson and Nurluqman Suratman